 Any student who has been suspended for one calendar year or any student who has been suspended for three calendar years and has completed one year of the suspension period may file a written appeal and appear before the Readmissions Committee.
-The written appeal must be submitted to the Office of Admissions no later than 5 days before the opening date of residence halls as listed in the University Calendar.
+The written appeal must be submitted to University Advising Services no later than 5 days before the opening date of residence halls as listed in the University Calendar.
 This deadline applies for the semester that readmission is sought.
-The Readmissions Committee usually meets the Monday before classes begin in the Fall and Spring semesters.
+The Readmissions Committee usually meets the Monday before classes begin in Summer, Fall and Spring semesters.

 Once the appeal is filed, the student will appear before the Readmissions Committee for the appeal hearing.
-Students will be notified in writing of the hearing time and place (at the address provided by the student on the appeal form).
+Students will be notified via email of the hearing time and place.

 Who should appeal?

 - A student who can present and/or provide substantial evidence of unusual mitigating or extenuating circumstances that led to academic difficulties.